JoyPeter-Atule/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display lines with pattern root in /etc/passwd
+Script to display the numer of lines with a pattern